 Somatic Experiencing ®

 Somatic Experiencing moves beyond the cognitive process and explores HOW you feel your feelings in your body.
 It adds your nervous system to the equation, incorporating neurobiology, and essentially gives another lens through which to understand the human experience.
-When we begin to understand how to support our nervous system, we have more options in responding responding to situations, feelings and relationships.
+When you begin to understand how to support our nervous system, you have more options in how you respond to situations, feelings and relationships.

 What Is Somatic Experiencing ®?